Manic (2001 film): Plot

 After brutally beating another teen with a baseball bat during a baseball game, Lyle Jensen, an impulsive and aggressive teen, is admitted to the juvenile psychiatric ward of a hospital along with other troubled teens: Tracy, Chad, Michael, Kenny, and Sara.
-Lyle is placed in a room with Kenny, a reticent 13-year-old, and form some semblance of a sibling relationship.
+Lyle is placed in a room with Kenny, a reticent 12-year-old, and they form some semblance of a sibling relationship.
 Lyle has problems adjusting to the confinements of the institution and it is Dr. David Monroe's job to get them to talk in group therapy sessions.

 Lyle finds himself attracted to Tracy.
 She is reluctant to become close to him due to her low self-esteem.
 Tracy has constant terrible nightmares.
 Lyle becomes curious about why she screams at night and later finds out she is a rape survivor.
 In their room, Kenny and Lyle begin a discussion about their fathers, at which point Kenny announces that his stepfather is going to visit him.
 After a disastrous visit, it is revealed that the stepfather sexually abuses him.
 Following a confrontation between Dr. Monroe, Kenny, and his stepfather, Kenny is transferred to another unit of the institution.

 A group meeting takes place in which the patients and Dr. Monroe discuss their worries about the situation with Kenny.
 Michael, a violent sociopath, feels no empathy for Kenny and states that he got what he deserved.
 At this point, Lyle jumps up and attacks Michael, but the guards pull them apart.
 Dr. Monroe becomes upset at Lyle and begins throwing chairs around the room, demonstrating to Lyle that reacting out of anger accomplishes nothing.
 The two later have a conversation in which the doctor apologizes.